FunbiOyede/Himalayas/readMe.txt

-A responsive, modern  and clean landing page for a Blockchain Start-up, Made with HTML5, CSS, JAVASCRIPT AND JQUERY;
+## A responsive, modern  and clean landing page for a Blockchain Start-up.